yukaiku/DECO3801/games/WhoLostRoger/Assets/WebGLTemplates/FixedRatioScale/TemplateData/readme.txt

 (Important) Steps
-1. WebGL build with player settings
+1. After WebGL build with player settings
 2. Rename "index.html" with ".php" format
 3. Append the following php codes into the file